wazuh/wazuh-documentation/source/amazon/services/prerequisites/credentials.rst

 Create an IAM User
 ------------------

-Wazuh will need a user with permissions to pull log data from the S3 bucket.
-The easiest way to accomplish this is by creating a new IAM user for your account.
-We will only allow it to read data from the bucket.
+Wazuh will need a user with permissions to pull log data from the different services.
+The easiest way to accomplish this is by creating a new IAM user in the account.
+This section will show how to create a sample user with permissions to only read data from a bucket.

 1. Create new user: